Online Neural Networks for Change-Point Detection: Discussion

 \section{Discussion}

 In this work, two new online algorithms for change-point detection in time series data are introduced.
-They are based on sequential comparison of two mini-batches of observations, by neural networks, to estimate whether they have the same distribution or not.
+They are based on sequential comparison of two mini-batches of observations using neural networks, to estimate whether they have the same distribution.
 Each pair of mini-batches is processed only once, which provides good scalability of the algorithms.

-The results in Tab.~\ref{table:ri} and Tab.~\ref{table:f1} demonstrate that the algorithms are able to detect various kinds of change-points in high-dimensional time series.
+The results in Table~\ref{table:ri} and Table~\ref{table:f1} demonstrate that the algorithms are able to detect various kinds of change-points in high-dimensional time series.
 Also, ONNC and ONNR methods demonstrate better quality of the detection on noisy data sets than other approaches.
 Reducing the noise level increases the quality for all algorithms considered here.
 To explain this, one can consider an RBF kernel for two observations $X(i)$ and $X(j)$ from Eq.~\eqref{eq:ts2}:

 and

 where $\sigma$ is the kernel width; $d_{ij}$ is the Euclidean distance between the observations.
 The kernels are used in the cost functions of Binseg, Pelt, Window and RulSIF methods.
 In these equations, all signal components are taken into account equally.
 Uninformative and noisy components increase the variance of the distances, which reduces the sensitivity of the cost functions and decreases the quality of change-point detection.